objektwerks/kotlin/README.md

 Warning
 -------
->Arrow has been a moving target for years.
-It's highly unstable and unreliable, less a few basic features.
+>Arrow has been a moving target since its inception.
+Not all documented features work,
->Similar features ***just*** work in the Scala space.
-And this is a common issue with Kotlin in general.
+>less a few fundamental features like Option and Either.

 Apps
 ----